Skip to main content

 Woodrow Wilson served as President from 1913 to 1921.
 White House Historical Society

 A century after he died in 1924, Woodrow Wilson remains a major presence in American foreign policy.
-One distinguished historian of American foreign relations, Robert W. Tucker, wrote that “In the history of America’s encounter with the world, Woodrow Wilson is the central figure.”
+One distinguished historian of American foreign relations, Robert W. Tucker, wrote that “in the history of America’s encounter with the world, Woodrow Wilson is the central figure.”
 According to another, George Herring, “Wilson towers above the landscape of modern American foreign policy like no other individual – the dominant personality, the seminal figure.”
 What accounts for this posthumous prominence?

-It does not stem from any resounding successes American foreign policy achieved during his presidency.
-While he presided over the country’s participation in World War I, compared with other wartime presidents he played a relatively minor role in that conflict.
+It does not stem from any resounding successes which American foreign policy achieved during his presidency.
+While he presided over the country’s participation in World War I, compared with other wartime presidents, he played a relatively minor role in that conflict.
 Unlike Franklin D. Roosevelt and World War II, Wilson himself did little to propel the United States into the war: the country was swept into it by public outrage at German submarine warfare.
-Also, unlike his successor, Wilson made no major wartime strategic decisions comparable to Roosevelt’s emphasis on the European rather than the Pacific theater, or his designation of the timing of the Allied invasion of France in June, 1944.
+Also, unlike his successor, Wilson made no major wartime strategic decisions comparable to Roosevelt’s emphasis on the European, rather than the Pacific theater, or his designation of the timing of the Allied invasion of France in June, 1944.

 Wilson’s impact on American foreign policy came not from policies in office, but the legacy of his ideas about how to organize the world,